crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 `cargo-crev` is written in Rust, and until binaries for various operating systems are available, the recommended way to install it is installing from source.

+### Using static binaries

+Static binaries build by CI pipeline are available on [crev's releases](https://github.com/dpc/crev/releases) github page.

+### Building from source

-## Dependencies
+#### Dependencies

-Regrettably `cargo-crev` has requires a couple of non-Rust dependencies to compile:
+Regrettably `cargo-crev` requires couple of non-Rust dependencies to compile:

 * `argonautica` crate requires LLVM to compile some C/C++ code,
 * OpenSSL is required for TLS support.